Skip to Content

 unknownOptionAn option name is not found, with possible name suggestions'Unknown option #0.(| Similar names are: #1.)'#0 = the unknown option name; #1 = the similar names

-unsatisfiedRequirementAn option’s forward requirement is not satisfied'Option #0 requires #1.'#0 = the specified option name; #1 = the requirements
+unsatisfiedRequirementAn option’s forward requirement is not satisfied'Option #0 requires #1.'#0 = the supplied option name; #1 = the requirements

-missingRequiredOptionAn option that is always required was not specified'Option #0 is required.'#0 = the option’s preferred name
+missingRequiredOptionAn option that is always required was not supplied'Option #0 is required.'#0 = the option’s preferred name

 choiceConstraintViolationAn option parameter fails to satisfy a choice constraint'Invalid parameter to #0: #1.
-Value must be one of: #2.'#0 = the option’s key or specified name; #1 = the specified value; #2 = the choices
+Value must be one of: #2.'#0 = the supplied option name; #1 = the supplied value; #2 = the choices

 regexConstraintViolationAn option parameter fails to satisfy a regex constraint'Invalid parameter to #0: #1.
-Value must match the regex #2.'#0 = the option’s key or specified name; #1 = the specified value; #2 = the regex
+Value must match the regex #2.'#0 = the supplied option name; #1 = the supplied value; #2 = the regex

 limitConstraintViolationAn option value fails to satisfy a count limit constraint'Option #0 has too many values: #1.
-Should have at most #2.'#0 = the option’s key or specified name; #1 = the element count; #2 = the limit
+Should have at most #2.'#0 = the supplied option name; #1 = the element count; #2 = the limit

-deprecatedOptionA deprecated option is specified on the command-line'Option #0 is deprecated and may be removed in future releases.'#0 = the specified option name
+deprecatedOptionA deprecated option is supplied on the command line'Option #0 is deprecated and may be removed in future releases.'#0 = the supplied option name

-unsatisfiedCondRequirementAn option’s conditional requirement is not satisfied'Option #0 is required if #1.'#0 = the specified option name; #1 = the requirements
+unsatisfiedCondRequirementAn option’s conditional requirement is not satisfied'Option #0 is required if #1.'#0 = the supplied option name; #1 = the requirements

-invalidClusterOptionA variadic option option is specified in the middle of a cluster argument'Option letter #0 must be the last in a cluster.'#0 = the specified cluster letter
+invalidClusterOptionA variadic option option is supplied in the middle of a cluster argument'Option letter #0 must be the last in a cluster.'#0 = the supplied cluster letter

-missingInlineParameterAn option is specified with no inline parameter, despite it being required'Option #0 requires an inline parameter.'#0 = the specified option name
+missingInlineParameterAn option is supplied with no inline parameter, despite being required'Option #0 requires an inline parameter.'#0 = the supplied option name

-invalidOptionNameAn option has an invalid name'Option #0 has invalid name #1.'#0 = the option’s key; #1 = the invalid name
+invalidOptionNameAn option has an invalid name, cluster letter or environment variable name'Option #0 has invalid name #1.'#0 = the option’s key; #1 = the invalid name

 invalidSelfRequirementAn option references itself in a requirement'Option #0 requires itself.'#0 = the option’s key